Subtracting binary numbers - Calculator

 100111011

-If the minuend and the subtrahend had to be swapped for the calculation (i.e. if the subtrahend was greater than the minuend), then the result is negative.
+If the minuend and the subtrahend had to be swapped for the calculation (i.e. if the subtrahend was greater than the minuend), then the solution is negative.

 The minuend 100010102 is smaller than the subtrahend 1110001012.
 Therefore, the minuend and the subtrahend had to be swapped for the calculation.
-The result of the subtraction is therefore negative.
+The solution of the subtraction is therefore negative.

 Subtracting binary numbers using Austrian method